Gatlinburg & the Great Smoky Mountains National Park

 Day Four - 4 May - Laurel Falls and Cades cove

-To avoid the crowds, we started our day early and ventured to Laurel Falls around dawn.
-On the drive to the falls, we were fortunate enough to spot a coyote on Little River Road.
-Upon our arrival at the falls, we had the area all to ourselves, which allowed us to fully appreciate the majesty of the waterfall.
-As we left the falls, we noticed that the number of people walking towards it had risen to 67 by 9 a.m.
-Therefore, it's best to get to the trailhead by 7 am if you want to avoid the crowds.
+To avoid the crowds, an early start was essential, with a venture to Laurel Falls around dawn.
+On the drive to the falls, a coyote appeared on Little River Road.
+Upon arrival at the falls, the area was completely empty, allowing for a chance to fully appreciate the majesty of the waterfall.
+On the way out, the number of people walking towards the falls had risen to 67.
+Therefore, it's best to get to the trailhead very early if you want to avoid the crowds.

-After Laurel Falls, we drove to Cades Cove, where we indulged in an eleven-mile scenic loop around the cove.
-While halfway through the loop, a turkey guided our way, and later on, we spotted a bear causing a commotion as people were too close to it.
-During the trip, we also discovered several fantastic scenic overlooks that offered ideal photo opportunities.
+After Laurel Falls, it was on to Cades Cove for an eleven-mile scenic loop around the cove.
+Halfway through the loop, a turkey guided the way, and later on, a bear caused a commotion as people were too close to it.
+The drive also revealed several fantastic scenic overlooks that offered ideal photo opportunities.

 As the day continued, a summer thunderstorm rolled in.
 In the summer months, the Smoky Mountains are well-known for having sunny days that often give way to afternoon rains and thunderstorms due to increased humidity.
 However, the storms quickly move on and the clear skies return.

-In the late afternoon, we went for an early dinner at Five Guys on the Gatlinburg Parkway.
+In the late afternoon, an early dinner at Five Guys on the Gatlinburg Parkway hit the spot.

 It was an eventful day filled with wildlife sightings, scenic views, and delicious food.
 Let me know if you have additional questions or want more recommendations for activities in the area.

-In the morning, after packing our bags and having a complimentary hotel (❤️ Hampton Inn) breakfast, we checked out and left Gatlinburg around 6:30 am.
-Unfortunately, it was raining on our way back.
-We went through the park on the Little River Road back through Townsend, TN, and then navigated the circuitous directions on Google Maps to go through Maryville before getting back on I-140 and I-40 to drive back home.
+In the morning, after packing up and having a complimentary hotel (❤️ Hampton Inn) breakfast, checkout came early.
+Unfortunately, it was raining on the way back.
+The route went through the park on Little River Road back through Townsend, TN, then followed the circuitous directions on Google Maps through Maryville before getting back on I-140 and I-40 for the drive home.

-Fortunately, our drive back was peaceful as it was Sunday morning and there was minimal traffic on the interstate at that time.
-After stopping at the Caney Fork rest area, we finally made it back to Nashville in around 4 hours or so.
+Fortunately, the drive back was peaceful as it was Sunday morning and there was minimal traffic on the interstate at that time.
+After stopping at the Caney Fork rest area, I finally made it back to Nashville in around 4 hours or so.

 Although the weather could have been better, it was still an enjoyable and memorable trip.